 Ride quality isn’t bad either, and manages to keep wobbles from the convertible chassis to a minimum.
 You’ll notice them a little more with the roof down, but only on rougher roads.

 It’s both a smooth and entertaining companion.
-The exhaust parp it emits when pressing on is actually quite addictive, encouraging you to drive it a little harder just to enjoy the engine.
+The exhaust noise it emits is actually quite addictive, encouraging you to drive it a little harder just to enjoy the engine.
 It’d be even more enjoyable if the manual gearshift was a little less obstructive, though this too improves the harder you drive.

 Value for money